 Again, no edits were performed in Lightroom!

-UPDATE: Please see this article regarding the Asymmetric Focus Issue on the D800.
+Please see the next page of this review to see my comments on the Asymmetric Focus Issue on the D800 / D800E.

 AF Performance for Sports and Wildlife Photography